Skip to content

 How to Evaluate a Carpet Factory in Kathmandu

-Kathmandu Valley is the heart of Nepal's hand-knotted carpet industry, with hundreds of workshops producing wool and silk carpets for export to Europe, North America, and Asia.
-However, factory quality varies enormously.
-A thorough factory audit before placing your first order can save you from costly quality issues down the line.
-Here is what to evaluate when visiting a carpet factory in Kathmandu.
+Kathmandu Valley is the heart of Nepal's hand-knotted carpet industry.
+Hundreds of workshops here produce wool and silk carpets bound for Europe, North America, and Asia.
+But here's the thing — factory quality varies massively.
+A thorough audit before your first order can save you from expensive headaches down the road.
+Here's what to look for.

-Loom capacity and condition: assess the number, type, and condition of looms.
-Hand-knotted carpet looms should be sturdy, properly tensioned, and suitable for the quality level you require.
-Note how many weavers are actively working and the range of carpet sizes the factory can produce.
-A factory with 20+ operational looms and a mix of small and large formats typically has the capacity for consistent production.
+Start with the looms.
+How many?
+What condition?
+Hand-knotted carpet looms need to be sturdy and properly tensioned for the quality level you're after.
+Note how many weavers are actually working, and what size range the factory can handle.
+A workshop with 20+ operational looms and a mix of formats usually has the capacity for consistent production.

 Yarn quality and storage: inspect the yarn storage area.
 Quality carpet factories store wool and silk yarn in clean, dry conditions away from direct sunlight.
 Check for consistent yarn thickness, colour uniformity across dye lots, and whether the factory spins its own yarn or purchases pre-spun material.
 Factories that spin in-house generally have better quality control over yarn consistency.